belozersky321/UMAST/README.md

 ------
 Output
 ------
-stdout: distance between trees calculated as number of leaves in resulting agreement subtree or L-distance between input trees.
+stdout: by default, the number of leaves in resulting agreement subtree; with option `-d`, L-distance between input trees.

 umast.tre: file containing maximum agreement subtree in Newick format.